 Our last day in Beantown and it was a public holiday.
 And hot!
 We had to check out of our apartment by 12:00pm, but our train wasn’t until 4:15pm, so we had a few hours to kill after we packed.

 We walked around for a bit and realised there wasn’t really a whole lot open so we went to grab some lunch at the Four Seasons hotel.
-The burgers were great, but we got ourselves into a situation that we weren’t expecting; We saw a lot of foreigners taking pictures of a yellow Ferrari when we entered and thought nothing of it.
+The burgers were great, but we got ourselves into a situation that we weren’t expecting; we saw a lot of foreigners taking pictures of a yellow Ferrari when we entered and thought nothing of it.
 However, when we left, there were security guards and crowds of men sobbing.
-Naturally, being the smart-ass that I am, I gave a wave as I exited the building and entered the crowd, but it turned out the real reason wasn’t far behind me; We had lunch at the same hotel where the Brazilian football team was staying.
+Naturally, being the smart-ass that I am, I gave a wave as I exited the building and entered the crowd, but it turned out the real reason wasn’t far behind me; We had just eaten lunch at the same hotel where the Brazilian football team was staying.
 I have no idea who these guys are, but I took a couple of photos for proof:

 We eventually headed to the station for our trip back to New York, but our train was delayed, for which we were given two separate reasons:

 We don’t know what it actually was in the end and we left Boston half an hour late, but we still had a smooth ride home and arrived in New York at about 8:15pm.

 Overall, we loved it in Boston, but I don’t think I’d like to stay there long term.
 It’s a bit small (if you’re Australian, think Adelaide) and might get dull after a week or so.
 Anna was a little disappointed that we couldn’t find Boston Cream Pie, but hey, you can’t get Singapore Noodles in Singapore, either.
 Still, we found the next best thing: